General

 What can I use the MDIA investment for?

-You can use the MDIA investment for anything that you believe that will help your business successfully complete MDIA’s facilitated public test.
+You can use the MDIA investment for anything that you believe that will help your business successfully complete MDIA’s facilitated public pilot test.

 Am I too early to apply to a public innovation challenge?
 Should I wait until I have more traction?

-MDIA is ideal for startups in their early-to-growth stages where up to $100,000 and a public test opportunity will make a significant impact on the business.
+MDIA is ideal for startups in their early-to-growth stages where up to $100,000 and a public pilot test opportunity will make a significant impact on the business.
 All applicants must be incorporated as a for-profit entity, and we require companies to have an actual product and/or service that is ready to test with an institution or local government.
 This includes a functioning product, customer discovery, or some other market research beyond gathering data online to demonstrate that your idea has been validated.
 We do not accept idea stage concepts.

 We’ve already been working on our startup for a while.
 Is MDIA appropriate for us?

 Yes.
-Even for companies that are further along, our objective is to help provide a clear pathway to revenue through our facilitated public tests designed to provide an independent validation of your solution with local government or a relevant anchor institution.
+Even for companies that are further along, our objective is to help provide a clear pathway to revenue through our facilitated public pilot tests designed to provide an independent validation of your solution with local government or a relevant anchor institution.
 Tests are critical milestones in a startup journey that can lead to higher valuations, de-risk follow-on investment and perhaps most importantly, unlock commercialization opportunities through procurement or contracting.

 We don’t really need the money.
 Does it still make sense to apply?

 Many startups we consider funding don't need the money.
-Our investment is intended to help defray the costs associated with participating in our facilitated public tests, which are designed to provide an independent validation and test of your solution with local government or a relevant anchor institution.
-Typically, public tests are performed at the cost of the startup, which often lacks the connectivity or discretionary funding to lead a public test.
+Our investment is intended to help defray the costs associated with participating in our facilitated public pilot tests, which are designed to provide an independent validation and test of your solution with local government or a relevant anchor institution.
+Typically, public pilot tests are performed at the cost of the startup, which often lacks the connectivity or discretionary funding to lead a public pilot test.

 Eligibility